Best Combi Boiler For 3-Bed House (Buying Guide)

 As you can see, this isn’t a one-size-fits-all approach.

-For example, you’ll notice if you scroll through the boiler options after filling out your details, the 25Si Compact Combi boiler, and the 30Si Compact Combi boiler.
+For example, you’ll notice if you scroll through the boiler options after filling out your details the 25Si Compact Combi boiler and the 30Si Compact Combi boiler.

 These are the compact versions of the 25i and the 30i.
-Essentially, they’ll fit in a kitchen cupboard, and the 25i/30i boilers, won’t.
+Essentially, they’ll fit in a kitchen cupboard, and the 25i/30i boilers, and the newer 4000 25/30kW won’t.

 Worcester are a quality brand, but there are others out there worth a mention.
 So, whilst specific boiler recommendations are hard to make without knowing the exact details of your property, we’ve already created a list of the best boiler makes here, and that’s worth a quick read.

-5 years would be our minimum recommendation.
-But, bear in mind there are manufacturers offering 7 or even 10 years.
-For instance, the boiler calculator we mentioned on BOXT will highlight Worcester boilers with a 10 year warranty.
+However, bear in mind: there are manufacturers offering 7, or even 10-year terms.
+For instance, the boiler calculator we mentioned on Heatable will highlight Worcester boilers with a 10-year warranty.

 New boilers are naturally more efficient than older ones.
-So, if your boiler hasn’t completely given up just yet, you might be on the fence as to whether to repair it, or replace it.
+So, if your boiler hasn’t completely given up just yet, you might be on the fence as to whether to repair or replace it.

-The Worcester 25i, being A-rated, runs at around 94% efficiency, 99.7% when running at 30% capacity or 87.7% when it’s maxed out.
+The Worcester Greenstar 25kW, being A-rated, runs at around 94% efficiency, 99.7% when running at 30% capacity or 87.7% when it’s maxed out.